PandasThumb/pandasthumb.github.io/_posts/2019/2019-10-03-religion-as-conspiracy.md

 ---
 title: 'Religion as a conspiracy theory'
-date: '2020-10-04 12:00:00 -06:00'
+date: '2020-10-04 08:50:00 -06:00'
 author: Matt Young
 ---
 <figure>
 <img src="/uploads/2019/Edis_Conspiracy_Theories_Cover.jpg" alt="Book cover"/>
-<figcaption>Front cover of the book <i>Theology and Science: From Genesis to Astrobiology</i>, as displayed on its <a href="https://www.amazon.co.uk/Theology-Science-Genesis-Astrobiology-General/dp/9813235039">Amazon (US) web page</a>.
+<figcaption>Front cover of the book <i>Theology and Science: From Genesis to Astrobiology</i>, as displayed on <a href="https://www.amazon.co.uk/Theology-Science-Genesis-Astrobiology-General/dp/9813235039">the publisher's web page</a>.
 </figcaption>
 </figure>